 Ecuador (Mainland and Galápagos) Birding Tours

-Due to its relatively small size and the diversity of its natural habitats and unique ecosystems in the Neotropics, such as the high Andean mountains, páramos, volcanos including Cotopaxi and Chimborazo, the Pacific rainforest (Chocó), the Amazon Rainforest, and the legendary Galapagos Islands, Ecuador is one of the most megadiverse countries in the world.
+Birding Ecotours has an exciting suite of Ecuador birding tours which include visits to the north, south, the Amazon lowlands and the unique Galapagos Islands.
+Due to its relatively small size and the diversity of its natural habitats and unique ecosystems in the Neotropics, such as the high Andean mountains, páramos, volcanos including Cotopaxi and Chimborazo, the Pacific rainforest (Chocó), the Amazon Rainforest, and the legendary Galapagos Islands, Ecuador is one of the most megadiverse countries in the world, making Ecuador birding tours an absolute must for bird and nature lovers.

 Today one can reach Mariscal Sucre International Airport, serving Quito, with direct flights from several airports in the world, and after just a two-hour drive reach the world-famous Tandayapa Valley, considered one of the top 100 birding sites of the world.
 With species like Toucan Barbet, Andean Cock-of-the-rock, White-faced Nunbird, Choco Toucan, Plate-billed Mountain Toucan, Crimson-rumped Toucanet, Moss-backed Tanager, Glistening-green Tanager, Club-winged Manakin, Sunbittern, Ocellated Tapaculo, Masked Trogon, Golden-headed Quetzal, plenty of striking species of hummingbirds such as Empress Brilliant, Violet-tailed Sylph, Velvet-purple Coronet, and Gorgeted Sunangel, Powerful Woodpecker, Olivaceous Piha, Dusky Pigeon, and Black-and-white Owl, to name just a few, this valley located in northern Ecuador is a true birding paradise, where you can spend a week getting lifers, taking photos, or falling in love with Neotropical birds.